LiteObject/Local-AI/WHAT_ARE_AI_MODELS.md

 Good question!
 A few reasons:

-1. **Open source is trendy** - Companies like Meta release their models freely to look good and get community improvements
+1. **🎁 Open source is trendy**
+   Companies like Meta release their models freely to look good and get community improvements

+2. **🔬 Research benefits**
-2. **Research benefits** - They want smart people to build cool things with their models
+   They want smart people to build cool things with their models

+3. **⚔️ Competitive pressure**
-3. **Competitive pressure** - If Meta releases a free model that's 90% as good as OpenAI's paid one, OpenAI has to step up their game
+   If Meta releases a free model that's 90% as good as OpenAI's paid one, OpenAI has to step up their game

-4. **The hard part's done** - Training costs millions, but copying the finished model costs pennies
+4. **💰 The hard part's done**
+   Training costs millions, but copying the finished model costs pennies

 It's like how pharmaceutical companies spend billions developing a drug, but generic versions are cheap once the patent expires.